 When Baltimore families lose a parent, spouse, or sibling, they often suffer severe financial difficulties.
 These fiduciary challenges can be greatly reduced by the awarding of compensation.

-When the attorneys at William G. Kolodner, P.A., work on wrongful death cases, we almost always demand compensation for many of the following damages:
+When the attorneys at William G. Kolodner Personal Injury Lawyers, work on wrongful death cases, we almost always demand compensation for many of the following damages:

 - Funeral expenses